JamesBampton/mender/README.md

-# challenge-2
+# Mender Portfolio Site - Now contains updated version of the Branded BMX sample site

-Challenge for week 2 - Build a multipage web site using the skills learnt to far
+# Challenge for week 2 - Build a multipage web site using the skills learnt to far

 The site is based around a ficticious store selling retro BMX bikes.